Here’s how to pronounce my name

 My research, publications, presentations, and teaching are connected by themes of Black feminism, Black sexuality studies, pop culture, literary studies, and interrogations of sexual violence.

-I am an Assistant Professor of Women’s Studies and Black Queer and Sexuality Studies in the Comparative Women’s Studies Program, part of the Women’s Research and Resource Center established by Dr. Beverly Guy Sheftall, at Spelman College.
+I am an Assistant Professor of Women’s Studies and Black Queer and Sexuality Studies in the Comparative Women’s Studies Program, part of the Women’s Research and Resource Center at Spelman College.

 I am a proud alumna of The Carter G. Woodson Institute for African American Studies Postdoctoral Fellowship, The Ohio State University, Rutgers University, New Brunswick, Spelman College, and the Mellon Mays Undergraduate Program.